nylen/node-web-media-player/README.md

 This application allows you to control a simple media player via a web interface.
 I wrote it so that I could play video files on my Raspberry Pi.

-Yes, it's ugly, and just barely functional.
-I might fix that in the future.
+This could really use some AJAX features - right now the state is only refreshed when a new page is requested.
+I might work on this in the future.

 ## Getting started